 Back to: LINQ Tutorial For Beginners and Professionals

-Cast Operator in C# with Examples:
+LINQ Cast Method in C# with Examples:

-Cast Operator in C#:
+LINQ Cast Method in C#:

-The Cast Operator in C# is used to casts all the elements of a collection (System.Collections.IEnumerable) to a specified type and then return a new System.Collections.Generic.IEnumerable<T> collection which contains all the elements of the source sequence cast to the specified type.
+The LINQ Cast Method in C# is used to casts all the elements of a collection (System.Collections.IEnumerable) to a specified type and then return a new System.Collections.Generic.IEnumerable<T> collection which contains all the elements of the source sequence cast to the specified type.
 This method uses deferred execution.
 The signature of this method is given below.

 Parameters: